ayhem18/MovieLens_RecSys/reports/final_report.md

 ![movie_per_genre](./figures/movies_and_num_genres.png)
  | ![alt](./figures/genre_heatmap.png)

-The combination of these 2 figures suggests that Even though only 216 (please check the movie_data_analysis notebook for the code) combinations of genres out of $2^{19}$ possible combinations are present, the combinations are still diverse (we cannot reduce the)
+The combination of these 2 figures suggests that Even though only 216 (please check the movie_data_analysis notebook for the code) out of $2^{19}$ possible combinations are present, the combinations are still diverse (we cannot manually determine the major combinations and limit the cardinality of this categorical field)

 Therefore, the interactions between the different genres are:
 *  too complex to be significantly improved with feature engineering